Observation arc: Short arcs

-A relatively modest observation arc may allow finding an older "precovery" photo, providing a much longer arc and a more precise orbit.
+A relatively modest observation arc may allow finding an older "precovery" photo, immediately providing a much longer arc and a much more precise orbit.

 An observation arc less than 30 days can make it difficult to recover an Inner Solar System object more than a year after the last observation, and may result in a lost minor planet.
 Due to their greater distance from the Sun and slow movement across the sky, trans-Neptunian objects with observation arcs less than several years often have poorly constrained orbits.

 As a general rule objects discovered when they are currently farther from the Sun will have greater uncertainties in their initial orbits if the observation arcs are short.